 - Irish Language Immersion, acceptable as transfer credit for ENG 439 (4 credits)

-14 credits total.
-14 credits can be applied towards the English major or minor and 9 credits can be applied towards the Linguistics major.
+- 14 credits can be applied towards the English major or minor,

 - Credit options: